devadathanmb/price-watcher/README.md

 ## How does this work?

 This is a very simple bot made using the [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/) python module.
 Once a product has been added to the watch list, the bot uses the [requests](https://pypi.org/project/requests/) python module to get the webpage and uses [beautifulsoup](https://pypi.org/project/beautifulsoup4/) to scrap the webpage for the need information.
 Since there is a limit to the number of requests to be made, the bot waits for 10 seconds before making another request.
 Any price drops is notified back to the user as a telegram message.
+All the items to be monitored along with their corresponding url, name and current price is stored in a '''watchlist.json''' file in the project directory.